tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 Step 5

-To layer the image view on top of the map view, give the image an offset of `-130` points vertically, and padding of `-130` points from the bottom of the view.
+To layer the image view on top of the map view, give the image an offset of -130 points vertically, and padding of -130 points from the bottom of the view.

 ```swift
 CircleImage()
     .offset(y: -130)
     .padding(.bottom, -130)
 ```

+Step 6

+Add a spacer at thr bottom of the outer VStack to push the content to the top of the screen